Admin Measure Summary

 - Upon requests from the Division of Boating and Waterways, CDFW performs a risk assessment to determine if aquatic weeds are likely to be invasive and cause negative impacts within the Delta.

 - CDFW Invasive Species Program is working to assess the impacts of mute swans in the Delta and its watershed.
+In addition, CDFW is working to develop mute swan management plans for CDFW lands.

 - CDFW developed a mobile application for public identification and reporting of NIS in 2020.

 - CDFW engaged and educated the public with signages posted about New Zealand mudsnails and quagga/zebra mussels; staffed booths at public events to engage and educate boaters.
+The Invasive Species Program is also leading the national effort to revise the National New Zealand Mudsnail Management Plan on behalf of the Aquatic Nuisance Species Task Force

 - The Surface Water Ambient Monitoring Program (SWAMP) monitors watersheds around the Delta, incidentally also for invasive species.